AIS-R Governance & Trustees

-All parents (or legal guardians) of currently enrolled AIS-R students are automatically members of our Parents Association (PA).
-The PA is a group of parents organized for the purpose of supporting a school for their children of the highest standards established by the Saudi Arabian Government.
-The AIS-R Trustees represent the Parents Association in the strategic development of the school.
+The AIS-R Association is an organization of registered community members (parents, educators, Board members) organized for the purpose of supporting a non-profit school for children of the highest standards possible within the parameters established by the Saudi Arabian Government, in an international atmosphere using a curriculum based upon the educational system and accreditation affiliation of the United States of America.
+The AIS-R Trustees represent the Association in the long-term strategic development of the school.

-All current AIS-R parents are encouraged to attend school meetings, assemblies, celebrations, Eagle Community Exchanges, Parent-Teacher-Student-Organization (PTSO) Coffees, etc., as a means to stay informed and provide the school’s leadership with feedback, which is an important component of AIS-R’s ongoing school-improvement process.
-As such, a formal presentation is made to the Parents Association once a semester at the “Eagle Community Exchanges.”
+All current registered community members are encouraged to attend school meetings, assemblies, celebrations, Eagle Community Exchanges, Parent-Teacher-Student-Organization (PTSO) Coffees, etc., as a means to stay informed and provide the school’s leadership with feedback, which is an important component of AIS-R’s ongoing school-improvement process.
+As such, a formal presentation is made to the Association once per year at the “Eagle Community Exchange.”

 NEASC-CIS Accreditation & IB Authorization